Student Voting Guide | Kansas

 This student voting guide explains the laws for the state of Kansas.
 If you wish to vote from your school address, check the student voting guide for the state in which you attend school.
 If you are interested in casting an absentee ballot in your home state, check the student voting guide for that state.

 At Home.
-Students who lived in Kansas prior to attending school and who wish to establish or keep voting as a Kansas resident (i.e., from their parents’ Kansas address) should have no problem doing so, unless they have already registered to vote in another state.
-Like most states, Kansas allows students to keep their voting residency even if they move out of the county or state to attend school.
+Students who lived in Kansas prior to attending school and who wish to establish or keep voting as a Kansas resident (i.e., from their parents’ Kansas address) should be able to do so, unless they have already registered to vote in another state.
+Kansas allows students to keep their voting residency even if they move out of the county or state to attend school.
 The only way you will lose this residency is if you “abandon” it by asserting residency in a new state.
 While registering to vote in another state is not automatically considered an abandonment of your Kansas residency, some judges or officials might view it as such.
 If you have established residency in another state and are moving back to Kansas with the intent to reside here, you will have to follow the normal registration procedures to re-register to vote in Kansas.

-Starting January 1, 2012 all Kansas voters will be asked to show photo ID when casting a ballot.
+All Kansas voters are asked to show photo ID when casting a ballot.
 The following forms of identification are valid if the identification has not expired and includes your name and photograph:

 - A driver’s license issued by Kansas, or by another state or district of the U.S.;